 Eddy Badrina, CEO of Eden Green, interviewed by host Trond Arne Undheim, futurist, investor, and author.

 In this conversation, we talk about whether indoor grown food is equally healthy?
-How has the space of vertical farming merged?
-We discuss the demand...
+How has the space of vertical farming emerged?
+We discuss the deman...

 Eddy Badrina, CEO of Eden Green, interviewed by host Trond Arne Undheim, futurist, investor, and author.